Nayan524/TextAutoCompleteAPI/README.md

 - **ILoggerService**:
   Provides a standard way to log API usage and validation results to a file.
   ✅ Abstracting logging allows you to switch between different logging targets (file, database, cloud, etc.) without changing business logic.
+Logs folder will be created in current working directory.

 > Interfaces help with **loose coupling** and **testability**, which are key principles in clean software design.